meshapi/grpc-api-gateway/docs/quickstart/generation.md

 }
 ```

-## Generation
+## Code Generation

 [Buf](https://buf.build/) is a tool that simplifies the development and consumption of Protobuf APIs.
-One of the features of Buf is managing dependencies and building proto files.
+One of Buf's features is managing dependencies and building proto files.

-If you decide to use Buf, follow the instructions below or go to the `protoc` tab to see instructions using protoc.
+If you decide to use Buf, follow the instructions below or switch to the `protoc` tab for instructions using protoc.

 === "Using Buf"